Atlanta Falcons Training Camp Youth Weekend

 Atlanta Falcons Women's Association

-This season was filled with several events and volunteer opportunities for the Atlanta Falcons Women’s Association.
-Over the course of the season members had major roles in the following initiatives:
+This season was filled with several events and volunteer opportunities for the Atlanta Falcons Women's Association.
+The annual luncheon, held at Chateau Élan, featured the latest fall fashion trends provided by Macy's Department Stores.
+Over the course of the season members had major roles in the following initiatives: Falcons Football Academy, FalCan Food Drive, Toys for Tots Drive and the annual t-shirt and pillowcase paint at The Child Life Zone at Children's Healthcare of Atlanta at Scottish Rite.

 Atlanta Falcons Rookie Club sponsored by UnitedHealthcare of Georgia

 The Atlanta Falcons Rookie Club is designed to specifically expose and immerse the rookie class into the metro Atlanta community and involve them in different community activities.
-Throughout the season, the Atlanta Falcons Rookie Club served a special Thanksgiving meal to the homeless, hosted a football camp for special education students, visited the Shepherd Center, treated several underprivileged children from the Boys & Girls Club of Metro Atlanta to a special holiday shopping spree, passed out non-perishable food to military families for Veterans Day and fished with children from the Eagle Ranch children’s home.
+Throughout the season, the Atlanta Falcons Rookie Club served a special Thanksgiving meal to the homeless, hosted a football camp for special education students, fished with children from the Eagle Ranch children's home and hosted a holiday shopping spree for underprivileged children from the Boys & Girls Clubs of Metro Atlanta and Minds in Motion Inc.

 Salute to High School Football Luncheon